Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Of course, one could not hide an Electi as easily as other summoned beings.
 For that reason, it was publicly announced that this girl, named Saki, had been called to this world by Chancellor Willingham.

 Fortunately for him, she had a basic understanding of English, despite being poor at speaking with it.
 At the minimum, she could interpret the orders he had her follow.
 No longer containing the urge to attack others on sight, she had become a docile, obedient girl who steadily worked through the challenge of adapting to this world.
+A loyal doll for her owner in which he could grasp control of.

-Yet, the power of her attacks, the blessing of being an attack-based Electi, made her a fearsome opponent and valuable asset.
+Yet, the power of her attacks, the blessing of being an Attack-based Electi, made her a fearsome opponent and valuable asset.
 A large mallet was provided to her as a primary weapon; the bulky weight and awkwardness of the weapon forced her to narrow the focus of her aim.
 Such a unique choice of weaponry was meant to restrain her destructive nature by limiting her attack options.
-Much effort was required for each swing, forcing the user to make cautious decisions as to where to direct her blows.
+Much effort was required for each swing, forcing the user to make conscious decisions as to where to direct her blows.

 Over time, both her physical training and language skills improved.
 By then, Saki had fully entrusted herself to her ‘Master’, Chancellor Willingham.
-Like a masterful mentor, he had carefully raised her self-confidence and given her a new purpose in this world.
+Like a wise mentor, he had carefully raised her self-confidence and given her a new purpose in this world.
 Though she had difficulty recalling how she had ended up here in the first place, it didn’t matter as long as she continued to be encouraged by him.

 Though Saki was blindly devoted to the orders of the Chancellor, something seemed to spur her heart when a certain platinum-haired girl came into her view.
 Granted, she had always looked fondly at cute girls around her, so she paid it no mind at first.
 After that girl defeated her in combat, it felt as if a part of her former self started calling out to her.